JiamingLiu-Jeremy/RARE/README.md

 ![visualExamples](figs/rareVSn2n.png "Visual illustration of reconstructed images of RARE")

 ### CNN model
-We will also provide the training code for artifact-to-artifact (A2A) convolutional neural network (cooming soon).
+The training code for artifact-to-artifact (A2A) convolutional neural network is coming soon.
 The pre-trained models are stored under the ./models folder.
 Feel free to download and test it.

 ### Citation
 If you find the paper useful in your research, please cite the paper: